-What makes up a secure network across a data centre?
-We talked to Big Switch Networks VP of product management Prashant Gandhi and APAC managing director Mario Vecchio about network security, demilitarised zones, packet flow and how that all ties together in the company’s approach to security architecture in data centres.
+What makes up a secure network across a data center?
+We talked to Big Switch Networks VP of product management Prashant Gandhi and APAC managing director Mario Vecchio about network security, demilitarised zones, packet flow and how that all ties together in the company's approach to security architecture in data centers.

 “We are getting traction across the APAC region from China, Japan, India and Australia, with some of the largest companies in each of these countries commercially deploying and using our products at scale.
 Our technology has been deployed across industries from banking and finance, network carriers and service providers, through to large federal governments and enterprises,” comments Vecchio.

 According to Gandhi, common wisdom for organisations might be the ‘security through obscurity' approach which says that attackers can't see the attacks, therefore it must be harder for them to attack.
 But it's not that simple anymore.

 “Unfortunately, cyber attacks have become far more sophisticated – cyber criminals are able to subtly probe a victim's infrastructure for vulnerabilities and then compromise those vulnerable assets.
 They often compromise low-value assets and then look for opportunities to take over high-value assets.
 This is prompting organisations to employ tools that provide pervasive visibility (visibility across their entire infrastructure) to detect attacks,” he says.

 The demilitarised zone (DMZ), also known as the perimeter network, is populated with security vendors and products.